strongbox/strongbox-docs/Getting-Started-With-Persistence.md

         <version>${project.version}</version>
     </dependency>

-Notice that there is no need to define dependencies on OrientDB or Spring Data directly.
-It's already done in the `strongbox-data-service` module.
+Notice that there is no need to define any direct dependencies on OrientDB or Spring Data - it's already done via the `strongbox-data-service` module.

-## Creating your entity class
+## Creating Your Entity Class

-Assume that you have some POJO and you need to save it in the database and probably have at least CRUD operation's under it as well.
-Your package will end up with the domain we believe and the name we just picked up was `MyEntity`.
+Let's now assume that you have a POJO and you need to save it to the database (and that you probably have at least CRUD operation's implemented in it as well).
+Place your code under the `org.carlspring.strongbox.domain.yourstuff` package.
+For the sake of the example, let's pick `MyEntity` as the name of your entity.

 If you want to store that entity properly you need to adopt the following rules:
-* extend `org.carlspring.strongbox.data.domain.GenericEntity` to receive all required fields and logic from superclass
+* Extend the `org.carlspring.strongbox.data.domain.GenericEntity` class to inherit all required fields and logic from the superclass.
-* define getters and setters according to `JavaBeans` coding conventions for all non-transient properties in your class
+* Define getters and setters according to the `JavaBeans` coding convention for all non-transient properties in your class.
-* define default empty constructor for safety (even if compiler will create one for you if and only if you do not define other constructors) and to follow `JPA` and `java.io.Serializable` standards
+* Define a default empty constructor for safety (even if the compiler will create one for you, if you don't define any other constructors) and follow the `JPA` and `java.io.Serializable` standards.
-* override properly `equals() `and `hashCode()` methods according to java hashCode contract (your entity could be used in the collection classes like `java.util.Set` somewhere, and, if you do not define such methods properly other developers or yourself will be not able to use your entity)
+* Override the `equals() `and `hashCode()` methods according to java `hashCode` contract (because your entity could be used in collection classes such as `java.util.Set` and if you don't define such methods properly other developers or yourself will be not able to use your entity).
-* _optional_ - define proper `toString()` implementation to let yourself and other developers see something meaningful in the debug messages
+* _Optional_ - define a `toString()` implementation to let yourself and other developers see something meaningful in the debug messages.

-The complete source code example that follows all requirements could looks like the following:
+The complete source code example that follows all requirements should look something like this:

     package org.carlspring.strongbox.domain;